Washington Area Women's Foundation

-Washington Area Women's Foundation is a nonprofit organization located in Washington, DC, that brings together women who act as donors and activists.
+Washington Area Women's Foundation is a nonprofit organization located in Washington, DC, that brings together women who act as donors and activists, led by President and CEO, Tamara Wilds.
 This network of women invests in the lives of low-income women – and single moms in particular – so they, in turn, can enrich the lives of their children.

 The Women's Foundation's mission is to foster philanthropy to improve the lives of women and girls in the surrounding region.
 The Women's Foundation accomplishes this by: expanding and leveraging women's philanthropy; increasing social change philanthropy in the community; providing grants, operational resources and technical assistance to local organizations; and serving as a regional voice for women and girls.

 Washington Area Women's Foundation serves Washington, DC, Montgomery County and Prince George's County in Maryland, and Alexandria, Fairfax County and Arlington County in Virginia.
 The Women's Foundation is the only public foundation in the metropolitan DC area that is dedicated to improving the lives of women and girls.